Storm’s Sue Bird to carry U.S. flag at Olympics opening ceremony

 Four-time Olympic women’s basketball gold medalist Sue Bird and baseball player Eddy Alvarez were chosen as U.S. flag bearers for the opening ceremony of the Olympics on Friday night.

-Alvarez, who won a silver medal in speedskating at the 2014 Sochi Olympics, and Bird were chosen by a vote of fellow U.S. athletes.
+Alvarez, who won a silver medal in speedskating at the 2014 Sochi Olympics, and Bird, a four-time WNBA champion with the Seattle Storm, were chosen by a vote of fellow U.S. athletes.
 They are the first duo to share the honor of leading the delegation into the ceremony.

 Bird is the second U.S. women’s basketball player to carry the flag, joining current coach Dawn Staley, who did it at the 2004 games.
 Those were the first that Bird participated in.